metagenomics/metagenomics-tk/docs/configuration.md

 Apptainer was installed for testing on an Ubuntu machine by following the instructions on the official [website](https://apptainer.org/docs/admin/latest/installation.html#install-ubuntu-packages).
 Here, the `apptainer-suid` package was installed.

 The following command executes the Toolkit on a local machine using Apptainer.
-The configuration corresponds to the one on the Quickstart page, except that Smetana, which is part of the metabolomics module, is disabled.
+The configuration and (resource) requirements correspond to the one on the Quickstart page, except that Smetana, which is part of the metabolomics module, is disabled.
+Please check the Quickstart page for the requirements for running the Toolkit.

 ```BASH linenums="1" title="Quickstart command for using Apptainer"
     ---8<--- "scripts/test_quickstart_apptainer.sh:3:13"